Bythinella bouloti

-Bythinella bouloti is a species of very small freshwater snail, an aquatic gastropod mollusk in the family Amnicolidae.
+Bythinella bouloti is a species of very small freshwater snail, an aquatic gastropod mollusk in the family Bythinellidae.

 As of 2002, no living animals had been found.
 Empty shells were used as the basis for the species description.

 Distribution

 This species is endemic to France.
 The type locality is a cave in Castelbouc, Sainte-Enimie, Lozère.

 Ecology

 Bythinella bouloti is probably a troglobite.